tjloe/coinstarr/README.md

 # coinstarr
 Keeping track of quarters

 Coinstarr is a convenient tool for analyzing and reporting personell data over several fiscal quarters.
-Designed for analysts in the District of Columbia government, this R package can aggregate agency-level data and summarize deparment vacancies, staff overtime, and hours spent on leave.
+Designed for budget analysts in the District of Columbia government, this R package can aggregate agency-level data and summarize deparment vacancies, staff overtime, and hours spent on leave.
 Future development of coinstarr may also lead to more generic applications.

 ## Installation
 ```